All Episodes

 Your father did a great job.

-Pat Sibalone did a great job.
+Pat Sipaloni did a great job.

 Dershowitz did a great job.

-Uh Pam Bondi did a great job.
+Pam Bondi did a great job.

 I want to go to the constitutional issue.

-Dershowitz says, uh about Bolton.
+Dershowitz says, about Bolton.

-The the claim that foreign policy decisions can be deemed as abuse of power, you know, is ridiculous.
+The claim that foreign policy decisions can be deemed as abuse of power, you know, is ridiculous.

-He basically went on to say then he said, and then he went on to say nothing about Bolton, even if true.
+Then he said, then he went on to say, nothing about Bolton, even if true.

-They did they got all their money, they got a lot of it early.
+They got a lot of it early.

-So tell me where we have an why are we even here?
+So tell me where we have an, why are we even here?

 We shouldn't be here.